Klaus Woeste: A new learning function for GenZ.

 The need for social learning seems to have increased compared to 10 to 15 years ago.

-We talked about the transformation in the German automotive industry in the preliminary interview.
+We talked about the transformation in the German automotive industry in the previous interview.
 If you were asked to send a letter to the CEOs of the German automotive industry, what would you say?

-I would suggest that they consider investing in cross-industry digital learning academies and pathways to train designers, engineers, marketers and other knowledge workers to understand the opportunities and applications of cloud computing, GenAI and other new technologies for different aspects of their business.
+I would suggest that they consider investing in cross-industry digital learning academies and pathways to train designers, engineers, marketers and other knowledge workers to understand the possibilities and applications of cloud computing, GenAI and other new technologies for different aspects of their business.

 An effective digital learning academy must have relevant and excellent expertise, be it from Microsoft, Google, universities, consultancies or wherever that expertise resides.
 But the expertise needs to be combined with the provision of opportunities for knowledge workers to truly engage in deep skills development.
 Inviting an expert for a few days of external training is not a sustainable and effective solution.